: Surely there's more you can tell me. Master Arngeir

 Normal: We have what's called an imagination.
 I mean, look what we're capable of.
 We can... (sighs) We're not ready.

 - Uttered by the Old Master towards his pupil in almost every martial arts film ever.

 - Star Wars:

-- In Episode V, Yoda informs Luke of this when he goes to face Vader on Cloud City.
+- In The Empire Strikes Back, Yoda informs Luke of this when he goes to face Vader on Cloud City.

-- Played even more straight with Anakin's accession to Jedi Master in Episode III.
+- Played even more straight with Anakin's accession to Jedi Master in Revenge of the Sith.
 Mace Windu knows a thing or two about ready, and Anakin is not ready.

 - At the end of Gremlins, Mr. Wing shows up to claim Gizmo and berates the Peltzers for not following the rules of proper Mogwai care and states "You are not ready!"
 When he sees how much Gizmo has come to care for Billy, Mr. Wing decided Billy may be ready "one day".
 (Did somebody say "sequel"?)